Off-the-Shelf CAR-T cells take on tough leukemia in early trial

 Summary

-This early-phase study tests a "universal" CAR-T cell therapy (CT1190B) for people aged 12-75 with B-cell acute lymphoblastic leukemia that has returned or not responded to standard treatment.
-The therapy uses donor cells modified to target cancer cells without needing the patient's own cells.
+This early-phase study tests a new "universal" CAR-T cell therapy (CT1190B) for people aged 12-75 with B-cell acute lymphoblastic leukemia that has come back or not responded to standard treatment.
+The therapy is made from donor cells, so it can be given without needing the patient's own cells.
 The main goals are to check safety, find the best dose, and see how well it works at shrinking the cancer.

 Disclaimer Read more